-Although heat is part of the name, you can use a heat pump for air conditioning.
-It works by moving heat instead of making it (the way a furnace does) which is why it is used as a dual function unit.
-It's true that heat pumps can be very efficient, although most air conditioners are about equal in terms of energy efficiency.
+Although heat is part of the name, you can use a heat pump for AC.
+It works by transferring heat instead of making it (the way a furnace does) which is why it is used as a dual function unit.
+It's true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of energy efficiency.
 Just compare these two top of the line cooling systems from Lennox.

 XC25 Air Conditioner

 SEER is an efficiency guideline for ACs, and the larger the number, the more efficient it is.
 The difference between 23.5 and 26 is not crazy though, and the efficiency varies depending on the model.
 On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the unit is at heating.
 Notice from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not even better depending on the AC you choose.
 The greatest difference between them is that heat pumps can also add warmth to your home while an AC cannot.

 Heat pumps are more effective in warm climates with mild winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
 You should speak with a NATE certified HVAC technician who has experience in your city before deciding on a heat pump.
 If the equipment just isn't right for your home, you could have very high electric bills.
 Once the temperature gets too low, it's near impossible for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
 This means you could start running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.

 How does a heat pump compare to a furnace?